Study Data Specifications

 # Study Activity Instances

 A Study activity instance is a related package that is linked to the activity provided from the library.
 The package consists of codes needed for the downstream processing of data, like data collection, SDTM and ADaM.
-These codes are required for submissions and the intention is to standardise deliveries, so Health authorities can perform the review of the submission faster.
+These codes are required for submissions and the intention is to standardize deliveries, so Health authorities can perform the review of the submission faster.
 The Study Activity Instances page provides an overview of activities and related instances, connecting metadata end-to-end from protocol to analysis and CSR.

 # Study Activity Instance Table Content: